awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

    RDS also configures replication from the primary DB instance in the blue environment to the primary DB instance in the green environment\.
 **Important**
 After you create the blue/green deployment, the DB cluster in the green environment allows write operations by default\.
-You can make the DB cluster read\-only if necessary\.
+We recommend that you make the DB cluster read\-only\.

 1. Make changes to the staging environment\.